brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 3. Verify git state:
    - Status bar should show changes
-   - Can make more edits
+   - Can make more edits to products
+   - Can try clicking sync instead
    - Next publish attempt should work normally

 **Pass Criteria:**